- Career & Major Selection

-While in some fields an advanced degree will increase your marketability, in others additional work experience will be more relevant.
-Graduate school is self-directed in nature, therefore a student who is not self-motivated and unsure of their goals will face a bigger challenge in successfully completing a graduate program.
+While in some fields an advanced degree is required and/or will increase your marketability, in others additional work experience is more relevant.
+Since graduate school is self-directed in nature, students who are self-motivated and have clear goals will more likely be successful in completing a graduate program.

 Are you interested in attending graduate school but are unable to select a specific field or degree program?
-You will want to spend some time defining your interests before completing your undergraduate program.
+You will want to spend some time clarifying your interests before completing your undergraduate program.
 Meet with a career counselor, talk with faculty members, and consider an internship in your field of interest.
-You may also want to consider gaining a year or two of work experience to help clarify your interests and goals.
+You may also want to consider gaining a year or two of work experience to help focus your goals.

-Are you comfortable with living the lifestyle of a student for a few more years?
+Can you live the student lifestyle for a few more years?

 A full-time Master's degree will typically take two years to complete, while Ph.D. and some professional degrees require three or more years.
 Part time enrollment will require additional time and may even be discouraged in some programs.
 During this time period you will focus intensely on your academic subjects and typically forfeit a competitive salary, workday routine and leisure time.